 Carriers may need to get their own advice to determine whether a particular line is part of the infrastructure of a local access network and therefore a local access line.
 It is not intended that transmission lines would be caught by the definition.

 Chargeable premises associated with a local access line

 If a carrier owns (or is the nominated carrier in relation to) a local access line at any time during the month (comprising the whole or a part of a month), through which any carriage service provider supplies a designated broadband service to premises for the whole or part of that month, then those premises are chargeable premises of that local access line for that month and may incur the RBS charge.

-Carriers are liable to pay the charge for each chargeable premises on their networks during the whole or a part of each month in a financial year.
+Carriers are liable to pay the RBS charge for each chargeable premises on their networks during the whole or a part of each month in an eligible financial year.
 Chargeable premises are associated with a local access line of a carrier if they are potentially chargeable premises and are not exempt premises for the carrier for the month.

 When a charge applies

 The charge is only applicable to chargeable premises associated with a local access line owned by a carrier or that the carrier is responsible for under a nominated carrier declaration.

 The charge does not apply to a premises where a local access line is only being used to supply a service for making voice calls or to view broadcast television streams.

 Potentially chargeable premises

 If a person is a carrier and either owns, or is the nominated carrier in relation to, a local access line that is not an exempt line, and a carriage service provider supplies a designated broadband service to a premises in Australia using that line during the whole or part of a month, then the premises is a potentially chargeable premises for that carrier.